Fabrizio-Caruso/CROSS-LIB/README.md

 Thanks to Cross-Lib APIs, the game code can be *hardware-agnostic*.
 Using only Cross-Lib APIs is not enough, though, as Cross-Lib covers targets that have different screen size, screen shape and targets that lack some hardware features such as graphics, colors, sounds.

-### ANSI C89 (A sub-set of)
+### ANSI C (A sub-set of)
-The code has to be compiled by several different compilers.
+The code has to be compiled by several different compilers that do not necessarily support the latest version of the C standard.
 Therefore it should be written in a sub-set of ANSI C89 that is common among all supported compilers.

-This sub-set is mostly ANSI C89 without:
+This sub-set can be described as (mostly) ANSI C89 without:
 - `float` types,
 - `struct` copies, assignments, parameters (use pointers to `struct` instead).

 Moreover for performance reasons it is better to avoid recursion (as this has an extreme high cost on MOS 6502 targets).

+Some C99 features are available:
-Remark: Modern `//` comments are allowed.
+- Modern `//` comments are allowed.
+- `stdint.h` is not available but `uint8_t` and `uint16_t` are (with no extra include).

 ### Screen size
 Using Cross-Lib APIs is not enough as the screen size and shape may be different.
+Cross-Lib exposes a constant `XSize` for the width of the screen and a constant `YSize` for the height of the screen.
-So the game code should rely on fractions of the height (`YSize`) and width (`XSize`) of the screen and never use hard-coded sizes.
+The game code should rely on fractions of `XSize` and of `YSize` and never use hard-coded sizes.

-### Colors
-Some targets have no colors.
-So do not write any logic that relies only on colors or if you do, use conditional directives to implement an alternative for targets with no colors.
+By doing so, upon compilation, the game will auto-adapt to the target's screen size.

-### Sounds
+### Colors, Sounds and Graphics
+Some targets have no colors or no color on text, or no sounds, or no graphics.
-Some targets may have no sounds.
-So do not write any logic that relies only on sounds or if you do, use conditional directives to implement an alternative for targets with no sounds.
+So do not write any logic that relies only on the pressence of colors/sounds/graphics; or if you do, use conditional directives to implement an alternative for targets with no colors.

-### Graphics
-Some targets have no graphics.
-So do not write logic that only depends on the presence of graphics or if you do, use some conditional directives to implement a version with no graphics.

 ### Tile Shapes
-Cross-Lib APIs only support tile-based graphics with pre-defined (at compilation time) tile shapes in order to support all targets.
+Cross-Lib APIs only support tile-based graphics with pre-defined  tile shapes (at compilation time) in order to support all targets.
 Most targets with graphics have 8x8 pixel tiles but some other targets with graphics have different shapes.
-So do not implement logic that only assumes 8x8 pixel tiles (e.g. software sprites with pre-shifted tiles).
+So do not implement logic that only assumes 8x8 pixel tiles (e.g. when implementing software sprites with pre-shifted tiles).

 ### Learn from the built-in games and tests
 Cross-Lib comes with games and tests whose code can be used to learn how to code universal games.